sebmillet/RF433any/README.md

 **Then what is RF433recv good for?**

 Actually RF433any, while being 'easy and universal', consumes *a lot* of memory, and this can be problematic.
+RF433recv consumes much less memory, allowing to do something else!

 **How to get the best of the two worlds**